Shared local state

 npm install -g @olhapi/maestroBootstrap workflow

-Setup repo contract once so Maestro can keep making the same handoff decisions while you are elsewhere.
+Set up the repo contract once so Maestro can keep making the same handoff decisions while you are elsewhere.

-maestro workflow init .Start orchestration
+maestro workflow init .Start Codex orchestration

 Start the daemon and embedded control center so the queue keeps moving while status, retries, and sessions stay visible.